 The LVFPD provides the following Q&A to help VHR owners and authorized representatives comply with the Ordinance Code and Requirements.
 To ensure success, please make every effort to have all the requirements in place prior to a 1st inspection.
 A failed inspection past 30 days will result in a suspended permit.

-Appointments are available on Tuesday, Wednesday and Thursday afternoons starting at 1:00.
+Appointments are available on Tuesday, Wednesday and Thursday.
 Schedule an inspection here.

 VHR frequently asked questions and answers:

 A copy of the permit and a copy of the conditions shall be posted in a conspicuous place within the vacation home rental.
 Additionally, each vacation home rental shall have a clearly visible and legible notice posted within the unit on or adjacent to the front door, containing the following information:

 - The name of the managing agency, agent, property manager, local contact, or owner of the unit, and a telephone number at which that party may be reached on a 24-hour basis;

 - The maximum number of occupants permitted to stay in the unit;